NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Design/Clinical-Scenarios/Fetus-Management.page.md

     <td>
 <ul><li><b>Woman is pregnant and testing is on the fetus (e.g., CVS or amnio):</b> The test requested is created on the fetal record.
 As part of fetus testing, the following information becomes mandatory:</li>
 <li>Woman's sample may be required for MCC (regardless of wheher the condition is peternal), see R321.1</li>
-<li>the ability  to capture test on the fetus (this may differ from local organisation to another and is typically the woman’s Hospital ID plus indication of fetus ( Ex.
+<li>the ability  to register a test against the fetus (this may differ from local organisation to another and is typically the woman’s Hospital ID plus indication of fetus ( Ex.
 WG1342Fetus A) - <b>Used as the unique fetal identifier prior to NHS Number allocation</b></li>
 <li>The capture of additional information such as fetal phenotypic sex (M/F/U or Unknown) and number of fetuses also becomes mandatory. - <b>Captured on the Patient resource for the foetus</b></li>
 <li>Pregnancy details: capture of Pregnancy type (Spontaneous conception, Surrogacy, or IVF Pregnancy).
 If IVF, the capture of own/donor egg/sperm and the age of the egg donor becomes mandatory - <b>Observation resources linked to the woman's patient record, as they relate to the pregnancy</b></li>
 <li><b>Note:</b> If fetus is under 24 weeks, the sample is from the woman (as fetal viability is from 24 weeks as per UK law) - <b>in this case the Proband (fetus) does not have any samples associated with their record.</b></li></ul>